 Dr. Terrence Webster-Doyle is a Conflict Education Specialist in the field of BioCognetics.
-He is a respected educator in the field of Bully/Victim Cycle from the "playground to the battlefield."
-He has written over seventy internationally acclaimed, award winning literary works for young people and adults that focus on the issue of achieving peace through understanding what prevents it – conditioned thinking that creates bullying.
+He is a respected educator in the field of Bully/Victim Cycle from the "playground to the battlefield." having written over 70 internationally acclaimed, award winning literary works for young people and adults that focus on the issue of achieving peace through understanding what prevents it – conditioned thinking that creates bullying.
 He realized that conditioned thinking generates a basic instinctive reaction that creates bullying on the playground and that this reactive conditioned thinking was the incipient stage of bullying on the battlefield due to the primitive hardwired survival of the fittest effect inherent in both.